josequiceno2000/shakespearean-sonnet-generator/README.md

 1. ~~Figure out how to get an input as a cli tool~~ ✔
 2. ~~Figure out how to run it in terminal with a command~~ ✔
 3. ~~Get the second argument to be the number of lines printed~~ ✔
+4. Teach the computer how to tell how many syllables are in a line.
+4. Use go routines to have it build out multiple lines at once